zetadin/pmx/docs/tutorials/protein_mut.rst

 In this tutorial we will show how **pmx** can be used to predict changes in protein stability, similarly to what was done in `Gapsys et al <https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201510054>`_.
-All input files needed for this tutorial can be downloaded here: [link2input].
+All input files needed for this tutorial can be downloaded here: :download:`input files <protein_mut_input.tar.gz>`.

 In order to calculate how a mutation affects the folding free energy of a protein (:math:`\Delta \Delta G_{Folding}^{Mutation}`),